-- One small boards, the second player is able to draw or even to win for certain games. - Cannot be applied to the infinite board.
+- On small boards, the second player is able to draw or even to win for certain games. - Cannot be applied to the infinite board. - The assumption of all positions are randomly distributed may not be true for all games.

 How to make use of the initiative